boonewh/bonsai/README.md

 ---

 ## Part 8: Going Live (Shared Hosting Option)

+##This option is why the original Site Maker was created.
+I needed a simple option for hosting custom code on a shared hosting site.
+Not my choice, done for a customer.
+PHP just works, but I wanted better routing options, so I started with a simple .htaccess file and some custom routing.
+Then the build bug hit me and Bonsai was born.

 - Use FTP tools (e.g., FileZilla) or cPanel File Manager
 - Make sure `.htaccess` is included (for dynamic routing)